PelleLille/hsl-docs/func_eod.rst

   .. function:: MailMessage.send(server, sender, recipients)

-    Try to send the message in-line to the server.
+    Try to send the message to the server.

     :param server: array with server settings or transport profile ID
     :type server: string or array